 Land Product Validation Subgroup Protocols

 One of the primary objectives of WGCV’s Land Product Validation (LPV) subgroup is the development of best practice protocols for Essential Climate and Biodiversity Variables (ECVs and EBVs).
-The LPV subgroup has published four such protocols, and have one more currently under external review.
-The LPV focus areas on LAI, Land Surface Temperature, Albedo and Soil Moisture have published protocols that can be found in the lesson-learned and best-practices section (http://ceos.org/ourwork/lessons-learned-best-practices/) and on the LPV website.
+The LPV subgroup has published five protocols thus far.
+The LPV focus areas on LAI, Land Surface Temperature, Albedo, Soil Moisture, and Aboveground Biomass have all published protocols that can be found on the CEOS Best Practices and Guidelines page (http://ceos.org/ourwork/lessons-learned-best-practices/) as well as the LPV Subgroup website.

-The LPV Biomass focus area is currently developing the same for Above-ground Woody Biomass products, and they have enlisted a large, multi-institutional group of contributors for this effort.
-In addition to this large development group, the Biomass focus area leads are engaging with the ESA Biomass and NASA GEDI missions, CCI Biomass, GFOI, and the CEOS Working Group on Climate, to be inclusive of all stakeholders.
-The document is under external review and will be presented for endorsement at the next SIT meeting in March 2021.
+The LPV Biomass focus area just had their protocol on Aboveground Woody Biomass products endorsed by CEOS in the Spring of 2021.
+The focus area enlisted a large, multi-institutional group of contributors for this effort.
+In addition to the protocol effort, the Biomass focus area leads are engaging with the ESA BIOMASS and NASA GEDI missions, CCI Biomass, GFOI, and the CEOS Working Group on Climate, to be inclusive of all stakeholders.

-The LPV is also conducting an activity to identify land product validation supersites that could fulfil the needs of multiple products within our focus areas (https://lpvs.gsfc.nasa.gov/LPV_Supersites/LPVsites.html).
+The LPV subgroup is also conducting an activity to identify land product validation supersites that could fulfill the needs of multiple products within their focus areas (https://lpvs.gsfc.nasa.gov/LPV_Supersites/LPVsites.html).
 The evaluation and selection of new study sites is an ongoing activity and a consolidated list is expected by early 2022.

 For more information contact the LPV Subgroup Chair, Fernando Camacho.